 Well, when the civil war ended in 2009, travellers started to rediscover Sri Lanka as a tropical paradise again, rather than a beautiful and exciting war zone.
 And the formerly turbulent north and eastern territories were once more opened up for exploration.
 With Trincomalee being one of only two towns on the east coast with a train station, Nivaveli and Uppuveli were some of the first resorts in the war-battered region to welcome the flabby march of tourism.

 Right now, these beaches are currently enjoying what I like to call their ‘golden era’.
-Striking that perfect balance between pulling a Robinson Crusoe under a bunch of palm leaves, and being reluctantly cajoled away from the all-inclusive burger bar for Tuesday afternoon water polo with the Sunshine Club.
-Just enough development so that there are a couple of places to sleep, eat and buy fresh water, but not so much that you struggle to find a good sunbathing spot.
+Striking that perfect balance between kipping under a bunch of palm leaves like Robinson Crusoe, and being cajoled away from the all-inclusive burger bar for Tuesday afternoon water polo with the Sunshine Club.
+There’s just enough development so that you have a couple of places to sleep, eat and buy fresh water, but not so much that you struggle to find a good sunbathing spot.

 In these days of cheap long distance travel it’s a rare thing to find beaches this beautiful and accessible so relatively untouched.
-Of course, they’re by no means pristine or undiscovered, this isn’t The Beach, but the war and the tsunami have, for all their horror and destruction, ended up putting the whole tourist infrastructure back 30 years or so.
+Of course, they’re by no means pristine or undiscovered, this isn’t a Bounty advert.
+But the war and the tsunami have, for all their horror and destruction, ended up putting the whole tourist infrastructure back 30 years or so.
 In 2017 this is as close as you’ll get to what backpacking South East Asia would have been like in the late 70s and 80s.
+Just with less drugs.